Max-Goad/PokemonRandomizerTracker/README.md

 ## Minor TODOs:
 *  Refactor - Rename many files
 *  Refactor - Rename directory so you don't have to do "python -m src"
+*  Display Tab - Clicking on Location takes you to appropriate sublocation tab in Location tab
 *  Display Tab - Add trades to occurrences
 *  Display Tab - Add starters to occurrences
 *  Moves Tab - Filter by TM or not